MicrosoftDocs/quantum-docs/articles/contributing-style-guide.md

 - Qubit arguments used as targets.

 Consider an operation `ApplyPhaseEstimationIteration` for use in phase estimation that takes an angle and an oracle, passes the angle to `Rz` modified by an array of different scaling factors, and then controls applications of the oracle.
-We would order the inputs to `ApplyPhaseEstimationIteration` in the following fashion:
+We would order inputs to `ApplyPhaseEstimationIteration` in the following fashion:

 ```qsharp
 operation ApplyPhaseEstimationIteration(